Skip To Main Content

 Despite the final score, Howard head coach Tori Tyson praised the fight shown by her team against one of the nation's top seeded programs.

-"I feel like the score just wasn't indicative to our fight," Tyson said.
-"I was again proud of our fight.
-I'm very proud of the quality at bats we were able to put together.
-I'm really excited to still be on our quest to make history and trying to get our first regional win."
+"The score just was not indicative to our fight," Tyson said.
+"I was proud of our fight.
+I am very proud of the quality at bats we were able to put together.
+I am really excited to still be on our quest to make history and trying to get our first regional win."

-Jordan, who helped lead Howard back to the NCAA Tournament for the second straight season, echoed that confidence in the post game interview.
+Jordan, who helped lead Howard back to the NCAA Tournament for the second straight season, echoed that confidence in the post-game interview.

-"We've been here before.
-We know what to expect," Jordan said.
+"We have been here before, so we know what to expect," Jordan said.
 "We just need to make it known that we deserve to be here."

 For more information, visit the official Howard Athletics website www.hubison.com.